 Spousal impoverishment rules under §1924 of the Act are used to determine the eligibility of individuals with a community spouse for the special home and community-based waiver group.
+In the case of a participant with a community spouse, the spouse for the special nome and community-based waiver group.
 In the case of a participant with a community spouse, the State uses spousal post-eligibility rules under §1924 of the Act.